rahuldkjain/cool-bio-analytics/docs/archived/hasura.md

         ```

-- Show count of sessions and deltas with distinct ip count for today/last 7 days/ last 30 days
+- Show count of sessions and deltas with distinct ip count for today/last 7 days/ last 30 days.
+    For example, How many total unique visiters I had for today or last 7 days or 30 days?

   1. create a view goin to hasura console -> data -> sql runner -> run

      ```sh